← Back to Drug List

 • Care provided by a VA/VA Community Care hematology/oncology provider

-• Goals of care and role of Palliative Care consult have been discussed and documented
+• Goals of care and role of Palliative Care consult discussed and documented

 • Eastern Cooperative Oncology Group Performance Status 0-1

-• Advising patients not to breastfeed during treatment and for at least 1 week after the last dose
+• Advise patients not to breastfeed during treatment and for at least 1 week after the last dose

-• Advising patients NOT to wear contact lenses throughout the course of therapy
+• Patients advised NOT to wear contact lenses throughout the course of therapy

 Source Documents